Md-sakib-al-hasan/blogging/README.md

-# Bicycle Ordering API
+# BlogAPIBackend

-This project provides a RESTful API for managing bicycles, orders, and inventory for an e-commerce application.
-It includes features like creating orders, managing product inventory, and validating requests using Mongoose and Zod.
+This project provides a RESTful API for managing user authentication, blog creation, and administration for a blogging platform.
+It includes features such as user registration and login, blog creation, updating and deleting personal blogs, and administrative functions like blocking users and deleting any blog.
+The API supports role-based access control for Admin and User roles, secure authentication with JWT, and CRUD operations on blogs.
+Additionally, search, sort, and filter functionalities are included for fetching blogs, using MongoDB with Mongoose for data management and Zod for data validation.

 ---